ColinMaudry/dita-rdf/README.md

 The DITA RDF project
 ====================

 The objective of this project is to develop an ontology to describe DITA XML objects and to publish tools to generate RDF triples based on that ontology.
-In the end, it enables the publication of teh metadata of a DITA documentation to the Semantic Web and consequently connect it with other data such as product, personal, government data.
+In the end, it enables the publication of the metadata of a DITA documentation set to the Semantic Web and consequently connect it with other data types (product, people, sales, non-DITA document metadata, etc.).

 See the useful links below if you want to know more about the Semantic Web.

 # Status

  - The ontology is already available as a Turtle file, dita.ttl.
-It can also be viewed here and as a graphic here.
+It can also be viewed [here](http://purl.org/dita/ns#) in a more human-readable form, and [here](http://bit.ly/DitaRdfLucidChart) as a graphic.
- - A DITA Open toolkit plugin will be created soon to enable the extraction of RDF triple from DITA content
+ - A DITA Open toolkit plugin will be created soon to enable the extraction of RDF triples from DITA content
- - The plugin will be adapted to be used in Componize for Alfresco
+ - The plugin will be adapted to be used in [Componize for Alfresco](http://www.componize.com)
- - A tutorial will be written to publish the RDF triples resulting from a transformation to a triple store and query your DITA metadata
+ - A tutorial will be written to publish the RDF triples resulting from the transformation to a triple store and query your DITA metadata

 # Useful links